asmjit/asmjit/README.md

 using namespace asmjit;

 int main(int argc, char* argv[]) {
-  JitRuntime rt;                          // Runtime specialized for JIT code execution.
+  JitRuntime jit;                         // Runtime specialized for JIT code execution.
   FileLogger logger(stdout);              // Logger should always survive the CodeHolder.

-  CodeHolder code;                        // Holds code and relocation information. code.init(rt.getCodeInfo());            // Initialize to the same arch as JIT runtime. code.setLogger(&logger);                // Attach the `logger` to `code` holder.
+  CodeHolder code;                        // Holds code and relocation information. code.init(jit.getCodeInfo());           // Initialize to the same arch as JIT runtime. code.setLogger(&logger);                // Attach the `logger` to `code` holder.

   // ... code as usual, everything you emit will be logged to `stdout` ...